 Then, you can create an account on paidleave.mass.gov and apply for medical leave online.
 If you’re self-employed or unemployed, call PFML’s Contact Center at (833) 344-7365 to begin your application.

 Collect information about your leave

-When filling out your application, make sure you answer “Yes” to the question, “Is this related to pregnancy?”
-This will automatically create a record in our system for your future family leave for bonding.
+When filling out your application, make sure you answer “Yes” to the question, “Is this related to pregnancy or recovery from childbirth?”

 You’ll also be asked for: